 We left at 1518.
 The wind now was a good 15-21 knot breeze from the WSW.
 We took down the tent, raised the zodiac on deck, opened the genoa, and turned off the engine.
 We had to tack twice before clearing Kizil Burnu and exit Sömbeki Körfezi.
 After this it was a straight up-wind sail to the southernmost point of Symi.
 After rounding the point we rolled-in the headsail and motored the remaining 3 M to Panormitis, our destination.

 Sými or Sími or Syme (Σύμη) used to be off the beaten track and its harbor Yialos, is a jewel of a town with colorful houses built up the steep slopes.
-Unfortunately this lovely island was “discovered.”
-It became an “in” place and in the summer it was crowded and the lovely harbor sported the usual bars with their loud music.
+Unfortunately this lovely island has been “discovered.”
+It became an “in” place and in the summer it is crowded and the lovely harbor sports the usual bars with their loud music.
 On the other hand, many of the abandoned houses have been restored.
 In the last few years, however, the level of tourism has been upgraded, featuring some upscale restaurants and less loud bars, along with more restorations.

 Pelasgian walls found in Chorio attest to the long history of the island.
 In the Iliad, Homer tells how Symi mastered three ships which were led by king Nireus.
 In later times the island was part of the Dorian Hexapolis (six cities) and dominated by Rhodes.
 The Romans fortified the acropolis at Chorio and the Byzantines converted it into a fort.
 Later this fort was renovated by the Grand Master of the Knights of St. John, Foulques de Villaret.
 During the knight period the island prospered.